Loading...

 5. The legal grounds we use for processing personal data

-We are required by law to set out in this privacy notice the legal grounds on which we rely in order to process your personal data.
+We are required by law to set out in this Privacy Notice the legal grounds on which we rely in order to process your personal data.
 We rely on one or more of the following lawful grounds:

 (a) to provide our services to you or our clients and other third parties and ensure that our client engagements are well-managed;